What Is a Home Equity Loan and How Does It Work?

 If you have an idea of what type of loan you want, how much you want to borrow, and how much equity is available to tap, you’ll be able to shop for what you need.

-Step Two: Ask multiple lenders for loan estimates.
+Step 2: Ask multiple lenders for loan estimates.
 Getting loan estimates from different lenders can help you find the best terms and rates.
-Compare the APR of one 20-year loan to another, and so on.
+Compare the annual percentage rate (APR) of one 20-year loan to another, and so on.
 The APR will include the loan’s interest rate and any points and fees.
 Some lenders offer to waive or reduce closing costs on the loan, but the interest rate on these loans may be higher as a result.

-Step Three: Find a fitting loan and apply.
-Submit information about your income, current mortgage, insurance, and other details the lender requests.
+Step 3: Find a fitting loan and apply.
+Submit information about your income, current mortgage, insurance, and other details that the lender requests.
 The lender may require an appraisal of your home.

-Step Four: Close on your loan.
-If everything checks out — including your income, credit history on your credit reports, and home value — you may reach the closing table for your home equity loan.
+Step 4: Close on your loan.
+If everything checks out, including your income, the credit history on your credit reports, and the home value, you may reach the closing table for your home equity loan.
 The Federal Trade Commission recommends reading the closing documents carefully and negotiating changes or walking away if something doesn’t look as it should.

-Step Six: Begin repaying your loan.
-On a home equity loan when the funds are disbursed upfront and your interest rate is locked, the first payment will be due around 30 days after you close on the loan.
+Step 6: Begin repaying your loan.
+On a home equity loan, once the funds are disbursed upfront and your interest rate is locked, the first payment will be due around 30 days after you close on the loan.

 Is It a Good Idea to Take Out a Home Equity Loan?

-Taking out a home equity loan is one of the least expensive ways to finance a large purchase.
-Because your home is used as collateral, lending institutions are willing to offer a relatively low interest rate on the borrowed amount.
+Taking out a home equity loan can be one of the least expensive ways to finance a large purchase.
+Because your home secures the loan, a home equity loan may offer a lower interest rate than some other borrowing options, but costs vary by lender and loan terms.

 For people who want borrowing flexibility and aren’t sure of the exact amount they will need, a HELOC might be a better option.

 While a lower interest rate is great, you should always keep in mind that your home is at risk with a home equity loan.
-If you’re confident you can make the payments and have a need for a large sum, this may be a financing solution you’ll want to look into.
+If you are confident you can make the payments and need a large sum, this may be a financing solution to consider.

 The Takeaway

 With a relatively low interest rate and a repayment period that can be long, a home equity loan is an attractive way to finance a large purchase or consolidate high-interest debt.
-A home equity line of credit is a good alternative, and more flexible.
+A home equity line of credit can be a good alternative with even more flexibility.

 FAQ